open-edge-platform/virtual-edge-node/vm-provisioning/README.md

  ![maximum number of vms](docs/Ansible-calculate-max-vms.png)

-If you encounter permission, follow this [User Access Setup](#user-access-setup) section.
+If you encounter permission, follow this [Step 3: User Access Setup](#step-3-user-access-setup) section.

 Review the logs to see how many VMs can be deployed on each host.
 Based on this information, you can set the appropriate number of VMs in the `number_of_vms` variable for each host.